 After all, no matter how niche and targeted your audiences are, if participants can’t meet the goals you’ve set for them—or if they can meet them too readily—your program won’t be successful.

-For instance, think about inspiring CRM adoption in sales: if you make the goal too high, people won’t bother attempting to achieve it because they know they couldn’t make it anyway.
-Or, if the goal is too low, your whole team will be raking in awards and will go back to their less-than-effective ways soon after.
+For instance, think about inspiring CRM adoption in sales: If you set the goal too high, people won’t bother even attempting to achieve it because they know they couldn’t make it anyway.
+Alternatively, if the goal is too low, your whole team will be raking in awards and will go back to their less-than-effective ways soon after.

-The secret is in finding that “goldilocks” sweet spot—not too hot and not too cold.
+The secret is in finding that sweet spot—not too high and not too low.
 But what’s the best way to go about that?

-What You Need to Know Before Setting Your Incentive Program Goals
+What You Need to Know Before Setting Your Sales Incentive Program Goals

-To find the sweet spot between “that’s too difficult” and “no sweat,” you’ll need to take a step back and evaluate your objectives, your audience, and the balance between the two.
+To find the sweet spot between “that’s too difficult” and “consider it done,” you’ll need to take a step back and evaluate a few things:

 Ask yourself these questions before you start setting goals for your incentive program to ensure you’ve got the right information: